MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-findsensitiveinfo.md

 # Quickstart: Find what sensitive information you have in files stored on-premises

 In this quickstart, you'll install and configure the Azure Information Protection scanner to find what sensitive information you have in files that are stored in an on-premises data store.
 For example, a local folder, network share, or SharePoint Server.

+Note: This quickstart uses the current general availability version of the scanner and not the preview version, which uses the Azure portal for configuration.

 You can finish this configuration in less than 10 minutes.